cakephp/phinx/docs/migrations.rst

 ======== ===========

 You can add ``created_at`` and ``updated_at`` timestamps to a table using the ``addTimestamps()`` method.
 This method also allows you to supply alternative names.
+The optional third argument allows you to change the ``timezone`` option for the columns being added.

 .. code-block:: php